Yasmani Grandal Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks fourth in the league.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the first-best in the league.

-- The Marlins' 4.22 team ERA ranks 16th across all league pitching staffs.
+- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.19).

-- The Marlins will send Perez (3-1) to the mound for his sixth start of the season.
-He is 3-1 with a 2.25 ERA and 24 strikeouts through 24 2/3 innings pitched.
+- Alcantara gets the start for the Marlins, his 13th of the season.
+He is 2-5 with a 5.19 ERA and 67 strikeouts in 76 1/3 innings pitched.

-- His most recent appearance was on Saturday against the Oakland Athletics, when the right-hander threw five scoreless innings while allowing four hits.
+- In his most recent time out on Sunday against the Oakland Athletics, the righty tossed seven innings, giving up five earned runs while surrendering six hits.

-- In five games this season, the 20-year-old has amassed an ERA of 2.25, with 9 strikeouts per nine innings.
-Opponents are hitting .193 against him.

 © 2023 Data Skrive.
 All rights reserved.